amitjavilaventura/ATACseq-snakemake/README.md

 ## To Do's

-* Move creation of fastq files to a temporary folder outside of the project folder.
 * Migrate 100% to snakemake profiles and stop using the `cluster.yaml` configuration.
-* Add options to run `Genrich` with different replicates.
 * Add options to run replicate merging with `IDR` after the peak calling (two replicates max).
 * Add options to downsample the *bamfiles* by desired groups.
 * Adding the input-normalization of spike-in samples in case the input is provided.